memgraph/docs/docs/tutorials/style-your-graphs-in-memgraph-lab.md

 ```
 Click **Apply** to see what you graph look like now.

 You will now change the color of the nodes from red to gold and you will make them orange on hover.
+Fine the following code:

 ```nocopy
 @NodeStyle HasLabel?(node, "Country") {